By using this site, you agree to the Privacy Policy and Terms of Use.

 Insights From Shah Bano And Danial Latifi Cases

 In the case of Mohd.
 Ahmed Khan v.
 Shah Bano Begum, the Supreme Court held that its interpretation of religious texts is a binding precedent.
-The Court identified significant rights for Muslim divorced women that were not adequately addressed in the original texts or other materials.
-This interpretation, made by an earlier Constitutional Bench, was deemed binding in Danial Latifi v.
+The Court identified significant rights for Muslim divorced women.
+It was not adequately addressed in the original texts or other materials.
+This interpretation, made by an earlier Constitutional Bench.
+This was deemed binding in Danial Latifi v.
 Union of India.

 The Court stated that re-examining this position was not permissible, as the Supreme Court had already established the law by considering Suras 241-242 of Chapter II of the Quran and other relevant materials.
 Additionally, the Court highlighted that the Muslim Women (Protection of Rights on Divorce) Act, 1986, essentially codifies the principles established in the Shah Bano case.
 The Act’s primary objective is to permit Muslim husbands to avoid paying maintenance to their former wives after divorce and the iddat period.